WebAssembly/spec/md-proto/WebAssembly.md

 A label is a value which is either *unbound*, or *bound* to a specific position.

-#### Nondeterminism

-When semantics are specified as *nondeterministic*, a WebAssembly implementation may perform any one of the specified alternatives.

-> There is no requirement that a given implementation make the same choice every time, even within the same program.

-> There is no "undefined behavior" in WebAssembly where the semantics become completely unspecified.

 #### Instruction Traps

 Instructions may *trap*, in which case execution of the current instance is